 - Team capabilities.
 Profiles on each of your team members, including information about their background, role(s) on the team, and what they like to do outside of work

 - A “user’s manual” for managers.
-To help new employees understand how to work with their managers, include information on managers’ personality type (e.g., MBTI, Clifton StrengthsFinder) and preferred working style.
+To help new employees understand how to work with their managers, including information on managers’ personality type (e.g., MBTI, Clifton StrengthsFinder) and preferred working style.
 For flat organizations, you could consider taking this one step further by asking each of your team members to develop a “user’s manual” as part of their capability profile.

 What Else To Include?